Luceium/Magigram/README.md

 Also, only words at a length of 4 or more will be presented because humans can easily find words of length 3 (this also works with a partial trie of length 4)
-Remove proper noun, conjunction, preposition, interjection, sounds effects, and plurals make trie into a json file that can be used for get requests.
+Remove proper noun, conjunction, preposition, interjection, sounds effects, and plurals make trie into a json file that can be used for get requests. cache api calls by making a json file that maps words to their part of speach that way API calls are only made when the word is not in the dictionary the partial trie JSON files can have words prepopulated with letter frequencies